 To fully appreciate the pleasures and excitement of riding this vehicle, there are some basic rules and tips that you should follow.
 Some may be new to you while others may be common sense or obvious.
-Irrespective, we ask that you take a few minutes to read this Operator's Guide completely before you operate the vehicle.
+Irrespective, we ask that you take a few minutes to read this Operator's Guide completely before you operate this vehicle.

 Information in this Operator's Guide is limited.
-It is strongly recommended that you obtain further information and training from your local authorities, ATV clubs or a recognized ATV training organization.
+It is strongly recommended that you obtain further information and training from your local authorities, ATV clubs or a recognized ATV training organization such as Specialty Vehicle Institute of America (SVIA) or the Canada Safety Council.

-ATV manufacturers do not recommend anyone under the age of 16 to ride an ATV having an engine higher than 90 cc.
+The U.S. Consumer Product Safety Commission and all ATV manufacturers do not recommended anyone under the age of 16 to ride an ATV having an engine higher than 90 cc.
 For the child's safety, we strongly recommend you also follow and enforce this recommendation.
 You are the sole judge of a rider's capability to understand the risks and operate a vehicle safely.

-Persons with cognitive or physical impairments or are high risk takers have an increased exposure to overturns or collisions which may result in injury including death.
+Persons with cognitive or physical impairments or who are high risk takers have an increased exposure to overturns or collisions which may result in injury including death.

 Become completely familiar with the operational controls and the general operation of the vehicle before venturing into off road conditions.
 Practice driving in a suitable area free of hazards and feel the response of each control.
 Drive at low speeds.
-Higher speeds requires greater experience, knowledge and suitable riding conditions.
+Higher speeds require greater experience, knowledge and suitable riding conditions.